heaveless/basic-login/server/README.md

 # Server

+## Usages

+- Basic-authentication + x-access-token
+- User can signup/create x-access-token and use todo api
+- User have no access to User class
+- Admin Can do CRUD operations on Users, Todo
+- Password will saved as hased password
+- User Can generate the X-access-token for get/post todo api

 ## Start scripts

 *Before starting, it is necessary to create the <kbd>.venv</kbd> folder to start the development environment locally*